 (1) What is Global Climate Change Week?

 Global Climate Change Week (GCCW) is designed to encourage academics in all disciplines and countries to engage with their students and communities on climate change action and solutions.
-During GCCW (held annually in the second full week of October, in the build up to the annual UN Conference of the Parties meeting) academics alter their programs to coordinate their teaching on some aspect of climate change.
+During GCCW (held annually in the third full week of October, in the build up to the annual UN Conference of the Parties meeting) academics alter their programs to coordinate their teaching on some aspect of climate change.
 They also organise various other activities focused on awareness-raising, behaviour change and political transformation in relation to climate policy, with the participation of students, the community, and the not-for-profit sector.